Thousands evacuate as wildfires rage outside Los Angeles and Reno, Nevada

 Redlands Unified School District cancelled Monday classes for roughly 20,000 students, and Gov. Gavin Newsom proclaimed a state of emergency for San Bernardino County.

 On Sunday, another blaze sparked amid searing heat in Southern California’s Angeles National Forest.
-The blaze burning north of the city of Glendora, in Los Angeles County, was 820 acres and uncontained Monday.
+The blaze burning north of the city of Glendora, in Los Angeles County, was about 2 square miles (5 square kilometers) and zero percent contained Monday evening.

 The Los Angeles County Sheriff’s Department ordered visitors at a campground and residents of an adjacent river community to evacuate, the U.S. Forest Service said.

-Wildfires were burning across the West, including in Idaho where fire managers were preparing for an active day, with warm, dry and windy conditions expected Monday and even more challenging conditions Tuesday.
+Wildfires were burning across the West, including in Idaho where fire managers were prepared for an active day, with warm, dry and windy conditions and even more challenging conditions Tuesday.
 The Boulder and the Lava Fires are burning in western Idaho.

 In central Oregon, firefighters were dealing with a number of blazes that prompted evacuation warnings, including one west of Mount Bachelor on the Deschutes National Forest that was estimated around 80 acres (32.4 hectares) in size.